 The aim of this course is to make you a financial analyst.
-After finishing this course, you will be able to analyse financial statements of two or more corporations (such as Microsoft, Google, Apple, McDonald’s etc.) to compare and contrast the performance, liquidity, and solvency from the points of view of a manager, banker or shareholder.
+After finishing this course, you will be able to analyse financial statements of two or more corporations (such as Microsoft, Google, Apple, McDonald etc.) to compare and contrast the performance, liquidity, and solvency from the points of view of a manager, banker, or shareholder.

 After completing this course students will understand:

-1. What financial statements are and which analytical techniques are available.
-What vertical analysis, horizontal analysis, common-sized statements, and ratio analysis are;
+What are vertical analysis, horizontal analysis, common-sized statements, and ratio analysis,

-2. How to compare financial statements of two unequal corporations (we will use real world information of large corporations such as Google, Microsoft, etc. from www.finance.yahoo.com);
+2. How to compare financial statements of two unequal corporations (we will use real world information of large corporations such as as Google Microsoft etc. from www.finance.yahoo.com)

-3. What Liquidity, Profitability, and Solvency Analysis are and how to perform them on two comparable corporations (Coca-Cola and Pepsi) using data from www.finance.yahoo.com;
+3. What are, and how to perform, Liquidity, Profitability, and Solvency Analysis of two comparable corporations (Coca-Cola and Pepsi) taking data from www.finance.yahoo.com

-4. What DuPont identity is and how to perform a DuPont Analysis.
-How DuPont Analysis helps us calculate the performance of different functional divisions of a corporation, such as the management, marketing, and finance divisions;
+4. What is DuPont identity and how to perform DuPont Analysis.
+How DuPont Analysis helps us calculate the performance of different functional divisions of a corporation— such as the management, marketing, and finance divisions.

-5. How to perform a complete financial statement analysis of a corporation.
-Students will work on the financial statements of two companies of their choice using data from www.finance.yahoo.com.
+5. How to perform a complete Financial Statement analysis of a corporation.
+Students will work on the financial statements of two companies of their choice downloading data from www.finance.yahoo.com.
 This class will be guided by the lecturer and instant feedback will be provided.

 This course is suitable for: